zyrolasting/denxi/examples/output-conflicts/README.md

 that when prototyping.

 Let's look at an example.
 There are two definitions in this file:
-`lub`, and `dub`.
-They both use the package name `heart`, and default names everywhere else.
-Follow these steps to induce a conflict.
+`lub.rkt`, and `dub.rkt`.
+They both use the package name `heart`, and they both produce a file called `sound`.
+Beyond the content of `sound`, they do not distinguish themselves any further.
+We can make them conflict.

-1. Run `racket launcher.rkt do +a lub.rkt`
-2. Delete the `heart` link.
-Do _not_ collect garbage.
-3. Run `racket launcher.rkt do +a dub.rkt`

-You'll see a link called `heart` after Step 3, but it shows `lub.rkt`, not `dub.rkt`!
-Step 3 would have created a link pointing to `dub.rkt` if you collected garbage on Step 2, because then the name would be free again.
+Run `racket launcher.rkt do +a lub.rkt`.
+You'll see a `heart` link appear.
+Run `cat heart/sound`, and you'll see `lub`.
+Now delete the `heart` link, but do _not_ collect garbage.
+If we collect garbage, the cache would have the name available again.

+Now run `racket launcher.rkt do +a dub.rkt`.
+You'll see the `heart` link again, but the `sound` file still shows `lub` because of the cache hit.

+These conflicts are also easier to make because we didn't version the definitions.
+If they were versioned, they would only conflict if their versions matched.
+The same can be said for the provider name and a self-given name, because a definition's identity consists of all of these items.

-The definitions can either agree to use different names, or a launcher can force side-by-side installations for all definitions using `(current-package-editor sxs)`.
-The problem can be addressed by an end-user or a developer, which is nice.
-Installations are also scoped per-workspace, so you can always get a blank namespace by giving Xiden a blank state as input.
+The definitions can either agree to distinguish themselves on at least one of these items, or a launcher can force side-by-side installations for all definitions using `(current-package-editor sxs)`.
+Or, since installations are scoped per-workspace, you get a blank namespace by giving Xiden a blank state as input.